Enzo Bearzot: Managerial career

 After having ended his playing career, Bearzot became assistant coach of Torino, working alongside Italian managers Nereo Rocco and Giovan Battista Fabbri.
 He successively moved in Tuscany to take his first head coaching job in Tuscany at the helm of Serie C side Prato.

-However, Bearzot did not go on a club career, and chose instead to start working for the Italian Football Federation: first as under-23 head coach, then as assistant coach of Ferruccio Valcareggi in the 1974 FIFA World Cup.
-After the German World Cup, Bearzot was appointed as assistant coach of Fulvio Bernardini, and was then promoted head coach of Italy in 1975.
-Bearzot drove the national team to fourth place in the 1978 FIFA World Cup.
-This performance was repeated in the 1980 European Championship, hosted by Italy.
+However, Bearzot did not go on a club career, and chose instead to start working for the Italian Football Federation: first as under-23 head coach, then as assistant coach of Ferruccio Valcareggi in the 1974 FIFA World Cup in West Germany.
+After the World Cup, Bearzot was appointed as assistant coach of Fulvio Bernardini, and was then promoted head coach of Italy in 1975.
+Bearzot drove the national team to fourth place in the 1978 FIFA World Cup in Argentina.
+This performance was repeated in UEFA Euro 1980, hosted by Italy.